mieko/cult/README.md

      conditional logic.
 If a node is not where you want, bring up another that is, and kill the old one.

-We can be convinced otherwise, but these are sort of core tenets of what Cult is about.
+We can be convinced otherwise, but these sort of feel like the core tenets of what Cult is about.

+Cult began and reached a useful state in a burst of exploratory hacking.
+It accidentally turned out really useful for us.
+It wasn't written with tests in lockstep.
+We'd love to have tests, but with our devel-branch style division, it hasn't been a priority yet (with other fires to put out.)
+There wasn't, and probably won't be perfectly bisect-able single-feature commits.
+This may make you feel a bit antsy.
+Think of it more as jazz improv than an orchestra.

 ### Contributing